pivotbio/temperature-anomaly-challenge-problem/README.md

 For a given year, find
 * the 10 most abnormally hot (high above average high) grid cells
 * the 10 most abnormally cold (low below average low) grid cells
-* calculate the average abnormal high and low temperature for each grid over a 30 day sliding window.
-Report on the 10 most abnormally hot and cold grid cells
 * which slice of latitude is most affected by abnormal temperatures
 * Using Simplemaps' Basic World Cities Database (https://simplemaps.com/data/world-cities) weight each cell's temperature aberrations based on the number of people living within that cell and re-calculate the 10 most abnormally hot grid cells
 * What are the 10 most "livable" grid cells based on having the least temperature aberration and existing number of people living within that grid cell

-Create a workflow document that describes a process that would run the calculations above (don't actually write the code to do the calculations) every day as new weather data comes in.
+_Create a workflow document_ that describes a process that would run the calculations above (**don't actually write the code to do the calculations**) every day as new weather data comes in.
 Consider scheduling software, performance, and results storage.

 ### Part 3: Questions